agossino/exam66/README.rst

-Exam 66
+Exam66
 =======

-Django app for managing examination questions.
+Exam66 is a Django app for managing examination questions.
+It is a very early stage.

-This app is concieved for examination for personnel involved in aircraft maintenance, estabilished by Commission Regulation (EU) No 1321/2014.
+This app is intended to examination personnel involved in aircraft maintenance, estabilished by `Commission Regulation (EU) No 1321/2014 <https://www.easa.europa.eu/en/document-library/regulations/commission-regulation-eu-no-13212014>`_.

 Two type of examination are managed:

 * multichoice questions with three alternatives (only one is correct);
 * essay questions:

-This app can provide on line or can be printed.
-EU regulation does not specify how to give examination.
-It states only that examination recodrd must be saved.

-A database with the question must be kept and renowed every 6 months.
+This app can provide on line or printed traditional exam.
+Postgresql database is used for records keeping ((database with the question must be kept and renowed every 6 months).